 - One parent becomes financially responsible for more children

 - Either parent experiences a significant change in income

 - Either parent relocates

 - Either parent faces a major health problem or disability

 Usually, these changes occur if either parent remarries, begins a new job, has another child, or experiences some type of financial hardship.
 Additionally, if either parent becomes ill or develops some type of mental or physical disability, their change in circumstances could warrant an adjustment to their support payments.
 Any changes to the child’s medical needs will also justify a court-ordered modification.

 If you or your co-parent has experienced any of the significant changes listed above, you may be eligible to seek legally-binding child support modification.
 After you’ve determined that you may have just cause to request a modification, you need to contact your family law attorneys for help.
 Your child support attorneys can file a request for a modification with the court and work with you to develop a sound legal plan prior to your court date.
 However, if the parents are able to come to an agreement independently about a modification to the existing child support orders, it could save you from additional time in court.
 In either situation, your experienced family law attorneys can assess your financial situation and help determine how much you should be paying or receiving in child support.

-Contact The King Law Firm today to discuss your family law case with our Bronx child support attorneys.
+Contact Empire Law today to discuss your family law case with our Bronx child support attorneys.